delete-app/landing/src/content/docs/learn/module-1-know-yourself/3-how-you-handle-conflict.md

 When conflict arises, your nervous system picks a survival strategy.
 These patterns, sometimes called the "4 Fs," were adaptive once.
 In adult relationships, they often cause more problems than they solve.

+*Note: Fight, flight, and freeze are well-established stress responses in psychology.
+"Fawn" is a newer addition popularized by therapist Pete Walker in the context of complex trauma.
+While clinically useful, fawn is not yet a formally recognized stress response in academic literature — consider it an emerging clinical concept.*

 ### Fight
 - Voice rises, body tenses
 - Need to "win" the argument